Q: What is the Jessup?

 A: Each team is responsible for its travel expenses.
 Many teams obtain funding from their university administration, foundations, private companies and embassies.

 Q: What is the official language of the Jessup?

 A: The official language of the Jessup Competition is English.
 All memorials and oral pleadings must be in English, except under certain circumstances.
 A team may submit its memorials for a Regional or National Competition in a language other than English only if permitted by the Regional/National Rules Supplement.
 If this team advances to the White & Case International Rounds, the memorial must be translated into English and then submitted to the ILSA Executive Office.
-Official Rule 6.1.1 provides more information on this exception (www.ilsa.org).
+The Official Rules provide more information on this exception (www.ilsa.org).
 A team may present its oral pleadings for a Regional/National Competition in a language other than English only if permitted by the Regional/National Rules Supplement.
 If a team wishes to present its oral pleadings in a language other than English at the White & Case International Rounds it must notify the ILSA Executive Director at least two weeks before the start of the White & Case International Rounds and must arrange and pay for an interpreter.
-Official Rule 7.8 provides more information on this exception (www.ilsa.org).
+The Official Rules also provide more information on this exception (www.ilsa.org).